 Signing the Lease

-Once you found a place you love and draw up an agreement, it’s time to sign your lease, or bail!
+Once you find a place you love and draw up an agreement, it’s time to sign your lease or bail!
 If you do go the route of GarantMe, all you have to do is send the rental contract over to GarantMe, and once they approve it, sign the contract with your landlord.

-Once you sign the lease, you can send over the security deposit – by law, this can only be equal to or less than one month’s rent.
+Once you sign the lease, you can send over the security deposit, called caution, or Dépôt de garantie.
+By law, this can only be equal to or less than 1-2 month’s rent for furnished apartments.

 Preparing to Move In